 - Maintain this set position and slowly raise both arms up and back down again.
 Your shoulders should not move up toward your ears as you do this.

-- Sit with your back against a support (ex. chair).
+- Sit on a chair with your back supported.

 - Keeping your eyes level with the horizon, put two fingers against your chin and press gently as you move your neck back.
 Again, the movement should cause you to get a double chin.